surthgide/thesis/text/2_sec.typ

 presence of zeros of $U$ and curvature singularities describe the geometry of the following objects:

 - _Naked singularity_: a curvature singularity which is not shielded by an event horizon $(U != 0)$ \
-	Applicable in case I or in case II while condition B holds;
+	applicable in case I or in case II while condition B holds;

 - _Black hole_: a curvature singularity is shielded by and event horizon $(U(r_h)=0)$ \
-	Applicable in case I or in case II while condition B holds;
+	applicable in case I or in case II while condition B holds;

 - _Regular solution_: spacetime is everywhere regular (star-like) \
-	Applicable in case II while condition A holds;
+	applicable in case II while condition A holds.